Water Resources Engineer

 Phone: 623.889.0166 Ext.
 406

-JEF Office: Phoenix
+JEF Office: Tempe

 As a Registered Professional Engineer (PE) and Certified Floodplain Manager (CFM), Mr. Ahern acted as a Project Manager, Senior Project Engineer and Lead Drainage Engineer for over 300 projects involving hydrologic/hydraulic computer modeling, planning, design and construction observation.
 These include Federal Emergency Management Agency (FEMA) floodplain studies, highways, major drainage projects, aviation facilities and bridges.